stoppremiumsms/resources/GLOSSARY.md

 The $1/m mobile phone charge that customer S spends waiting in the eternally busy "help" lines of company F after being referred there (following Section 6.1.9 of "Industry Code - Mobile Premium Services" - C637:2011) by company R who would couldn't really be bothered investigating customer S's dispute with company R that resulted from company R making use of "Deemed Informed Consent" to transfer a charge C received from company F on its own account to that of customer S.

 If company R is really lucky customer S will be pretty proud with himself for getting back his $7 and won't notice that $20 he just spent on that phone call.

+#Reality Distortion Field
+A hitherto unanticipated extension theory of Einstein's theory of General Relativity that explains phenomena such as the unexpected reversals the Burden Of Proof (see above) that occur when reality passes in close vicinity of "Premium SMS - Australian Edition (TM)"

 ##Premium SMS Barring